MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- On the Robustness of AlphaFold: A COVID-19 Case Study. [[paper]](https://arxiv.org/abs/2301.04093)
+  - Ismail Alkhouri, Sumit Jha, Andre Beckus, George Atia, Alvaro Velasquez, Rickard Ewetz, Arvind Ramanathan, Susmit Jha.
+  - Key Word: Adversarial Robustness; AlphaFold.
+  - <details><summary>Digest</summary> We demonstrate that AlphaFold does not exhibit such robustness despite its high accuracy.
+This raises the challenge of detecting and quantifying the extent to which these predicted protein structures can be trusted.
+To measure the robustness of the predicted structures, we utilize (i) the root-mean-square deviation (RMSD) and (ii) the Global Distance Test (GDT) similarity measure between the predicted structure of the original sequence and the structure of its adversarially perturbed version.

+- On adversarial robustness and the use of Wasserstein ascent-descent dynamics to enforce it. [[paper]](https://arxiv.org/abs/2301.03662)
+  - Camilo Garcia Trillos, Nicolas Garcia Trillos.
+  - Key Word: Adversarial Robustness; Wasserstein Gradient Flow; Mean-Field Limit.
+  - <details><summary>Digest</summary> We propose iterative algorithms to solve adversarial problems in a variety of supervised learning settings of interest.
+Our algorithms, which can be interpreted as suitable ascent-descent dynamics in Wasserstein spaces, take the form of a system of interacting particles.
+These interacting particle dynamics are shown to converge toward appropriate mean-field limit equations in certain large number of particles regimes.

 - REaaS: Enabling Adversarially Robust Downstream Classifiers via Robust Encoder as a Service. [[paper]](https://arxiv.org/abs/2301.02905)
   - Wenjie Qu, Jinyuan Jia, Neil Zhenqiang Gong. *NDSS 2023*
   - Key Word: Adversarial Robustness.